steveno/steveno.github.io/_posts/2024/11/2024-11-19-ocaml-very-briefly.md

 categories:
 -
 description: "A very brief overview of OCaml"
-last_updated:
+last_updated: 2025-04-16
+quote: "Isaiah 58:11 - The LORD will guide you always; he will satisfy your needs in a sun-scorched land and will strengthen your frame.
+You will be like a well-watered garden, like a spring whose waters never fail."
 ---

 * TOC
 {:toc}

-In a my previous post we installed OCaml.
+In a previous post we installed OCaml.
 I was pedantic about it, so it wasn't as easy as just using `apt` or `dnf`.
-Now that we have it installed and working, let's take a look at OCaml and try to get comfortable with the basics.
+Now that we have it installed and working, let's take a look at OCaml, and try to get comfortable with the basics.
 <!--more-->

 ## Operators